-Some other password managers take the position that they do not store PHI and therefore do not need to be compliant with HIPAA.
+Some other password managers take the position that they do not store PHI and therefore do not need to provide HIPAA compliant password management.
 However, the Department of Health and Human Services has made it clear that regardless of whether the data stored is encrypted, and whether or not the provider has the encryption key, providers are still responsible to comply with HIPAA regulations.

-At Bitwarden, we want to make things simple for our customers, so we did the work, and are now HIPAA compliant.
+At Bitwarden, we want to make things simple for our customers, so we did the work, and are now a HIPAA-ready password manager.

 Whether you’re in the healthcare industry or not, providing employees with a password manager helps mitigate risk.
 Without a credential management system, employees are more likely to practice unsafe password security with do-it-yourself approaches that are nearly always less secure.

 According to a Google survey in 2019, password reuse is still a common practice for more than half of the participants.
 The same survey found that only 24 percent were using a password manager.

 Another research project found that while many passwords “tick all the security checks…[they] are still easy to guess because most of us follow the same patterns.”